trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Block
 To intercept or knock the disc out of the air on defense that creates a turnover.
 The most basic defensive stat tracked in ultimate.
-Synonymous terms: "D"
+Synonymous terms: 'D'

 ## Bookends
 A goal scored by a player whose defensive play or block earned the team the scoring possession.
-Synonymous terms: "Double happiness"
+Synonymous terms: 'Double happiness'

 ## Box-and-one
 A type of junk defense where one player plays 1-on-1 defense against a single offensive player — typically the most threatening player — while other defenders play zone.

 ## Bracket
 1. A defensive technique in which two or more defenders in a matchup defense scheme cover two or more distinct spaces on the field (usually deep and under).
-By communicating and switching, the players can "bracket" the cutters, effectively playing a miniature zone to prevent the offensive players from getting open.
+By communicating and switching, the players can 'bracket' the cutters, effectively playing a miniature zone to prevent the offensive players from getting open.
+Synonymous terms: 'Sandwich'
-Synonymous terms: "Sandwich"
 2. A common format in tournament play for determining a champion.

 ## Break